Aembit/terraform-provider-aembit/docs/resources/credential_provider.md

 Optional:

 - `custom_parameters` (Attributes Set) Set Custom Parameters for the OAuth Credential Provider. (see [below for nested schema](#nestedatt--oauth_authorization_code--custom_parameters))
+- `final_callback_url` (String) Final callback URL for the OAuth Credential Provider.
+This field is available only when the tenant has the FinalCallbackUrl entitlement.
+If the entitlement is disabled, the API will reject create or update requests that set this value.
 - `is_pkce_required` (Boolean) PKCE required flag for the OAuth Credential Provider.
 - `lifetime` (Number) Lifetime (in seconds) of the OAuth Authorization Code credentials requested by the Credential Provider.
 - `oauth_introspection_url` (String) Introspection Url of the OAuth 2.0 introspection endpoint, used to validate and obtain metadata about access tokens